-- Social distancing is in effect at all times except during competitions.
+- Physical distancing is in effect at all times except during competitions.
 During competitions, athletes must always have their masks/face coverings readily available.

-- Clothes should be washed daily.
-(No clothing is to be left in any athletic facility overnight.
-Items left will be discarded.)
+- Clothing is not to be left in any athletic facility overnight.
+Items left will be discarded.

 - Athletes are not permitted to share towels, razors, clothes or personal hygiene items.

 - Hands should be washed frequently and hand sanitizer used often, when available.

 - Athletes are responsible for bringing a personal water bottle with their name on it to all practices and events.
 There will be no shareable water bottles available.